inspirai/Characterize-Anything/README.md

 2. **Self-Chat Video Demo**

-   - You can input a video and select at least two objects that you would like to bring to life.
-ChatGPT will then imagine conversation between the selected objects in a creative way.
+   - You can input a video and select at least two objects that you would like to bring to life (at the first frame).
+ChatGPT will then imagine a conversation between the selected objects in a creative way.
+   - The output would be the original video with dialogue lines added and stick to objects

 ### 2.1) Interactive Static Demo